Gene Keady: Basketball analyst career

 In 2007, The Big Ten Network, a network that airs live sporting events of Big Ten Conference teams and news from around the conference, hired Keady to be a basketball analyst, along with former Big Ten basketball players, Tim Doyle and Jim Jackson.
-Keady is also an occasional commentator for the network.
-He attends Purdue home games on a regular basis.
+Keady was also an occasional commentator for the network.
+He now attends Purdue home games on a regular basis.

 Coaching tree

 The Gene Keady coaching tree is a chain of NCAA basketball coaches who can trace their coaching roots to Gene Keady.
 Some of the most notable coaches include: